8x8c/CHA/README.md

 Some CHA applications use the XChaCha20-Poly1305 algorithm for encryption.
 In Chakey, the key is loaded from a file, while in Chapass the key is derived from a password using Argon2.
 However, the actual encryption/decryption process in both apps is handled by XChaCha20-Poly1305, ensuring authenticated encryption with a random 24-byte nonce.

 Chaaes is an AES tool.
 I think Ai has to get WAY better in order to handle properly making AES apps.
 In contrast, XChaCha20-Poly1305 is MUCH SIMPLER to implemnent than AES.
+To be sure, Chaaes is the most complicated encryption tool in the CHA group- so it is the hardest to audit.

 Chaotp is a One Time Pad app.
 Read the docs.
 Besides being the ONLY uncrackable encryption known- it is so simple that a half a page of any lang can do it.
 It will overwrite the input file or it will encrypt the input file to another file.